 By: Charles Cardinal Journet (Author), Victor Szczurek O. Praem.
 (Translator)

 A deep, deep spiritual work which gives you deep theology at the same time.
-It sucks you in and leads you into contemplation, even when you can barely understand what Journet is saying because he is so intelligent.
+It draws you in and leads you into contemplation, even when you can barely understand what Journet is saying because he is so intelligent.

 The Once and Future Roman Rite: Returning to the Traditional Latin Liturgy after Seventy Years of Exile